AshrafDurjoy/DevOpsFundamentalsToAdvanced/ec2-deployment-guide.md

    - No need for database credentials in the application
    - Uses AWS best practices for security

-3. **IAM Instance Profile**: Attaches the role to your EC2 instance
+3. **IAM Instance Profile**: Automatically attached to your EC2 instance

 The application connects to DynamoDB using the AWS SDK, which automatically:
 - Detects the IAM role attached to the EC2 instance